mpjan/paceml/README.md

   - Then process free-form notes.
 5. **Calculations**:
   - Calculate total distance and time after all intervals and repetitions have been processed.
+  - Total distance and time will depend on the exact pace of the intervals.
+Therefore, the output can either be a point-value based on the mid-point of the zones, or a range based on the slowest and fastest bands of the zone.

 #### 3.2 General Error Handling